tishana/donzo/Planning.md

 FrontEnd/ Angular

+The frontend or user interface side of Donzo is where:
+- The user will be able to log in

-The frontend or user interface side of Donzo is where the user will be able to enter all of thrier information pertaining to workouts.
+- The user will be able to enter all of their information pertaining to workouts.
 There will be a form for workout entries that will include:
     1. date,
     2. workout type (a dropdown from a list),
     3. duration (in minutes),
     4. mood after workout (from a dropdown list) *optional

 The user will also be able to view all of their workouts on a separate screen (Edit/View Workouts).

 A user will be able to edit a workout entry form (Update) with a button on the View Workouts screen and/or a button on the View Workout screen .

-Hope to be able to add if there is time:

-- Login and Account Profile for multiple users.

 Backend/ .NetCore